 Since many disadvantaged groups already have extra obstacles they have to overcome, microaggressions can make it even harder to cope with daily life.
 Microaggressions are so commonplace that there’s never a break from them.
 Even when someone isn’t immediately subjected to one, the effects of previous experiences linger.

 When someone is dealing with the mental health effects of microaggressions, they may go on to develop physical side effects as well, such as headaches, insomnia, or high blood pressure.
 The result is lower functioning overall, making it more challenging to get through the day-to-day intricacies of life.

 Microaggressions can be hard to spot, especially if you aren’t familiar with them.
 That said, those belonging to minority groups are more used to noticing them because they often experience them daily.
 So, in general, you can recognize microaggressions most readily when they’re directed at you.
 However, the more familiar you are with the different themes of microaggressions, the more likely you are to spot them.
 If you see or hear something that sounds directed at someone belonging to a minority group, it could be a microaggression.

 Even if someone isn't trying to be intentionally hurtful, they can still perpetuate harmful statements or other nonverbal communications.
 If you hear or experience a microaggression, you can react in three ways:

-Brush it off.
+- Brush it off.
 If you’re experiencing microaggressions regularly, calling them out each time may not be practical.
 It can also be downright exhausting.
-Sometimes your mental health should let it go rather than engage with someone who said or did something offensive.
+Sometimes your mental health may benefit from letting it go rather than engage with someone who said or did something offensive.